 The most prominent of these buildings is certainly the Palazzo Abatellis.
 The architect Matteo Carnilivari designed it in 1495.
 It was originally the residence of Francesco Abatellis, a prominent nobleman and port master.
 This stunning example of Gothic-Catalan architecture features an elegant blend of Gothic and Renaissance styles, characterized by its intricate stone carvings, graceful arches, and a central courtyard.

 After Abatellis’ death, the building served various purposes, including as a monastery.
-In 1954, it become the home of the Regional Gallery of Sicily in 1954.
+In 1954, it became the home of the Regional Gallery of Sicily in 1954.
 The gallery houses an impressive collection of medieval and Renaissance art, including Antonello da Messina’s masterpiece Annunciata and the striking Triumph of Death fresco.

 The museum is open from Tuesday to Sunday between 9 a.m. and 6.30 p.m.
 On Sundays, they are closing already at 1 p.m.
 The general entrance fee is 8 €uros.